Skip to main content

 ‘A lot of this music happens in the shadows – it’s full of beauty, but none of it is sunny music exactly!’

-Adam Szabo, co-founder and chief executive of Manchester Collective
+Adam Szabo, co-founder of Manchester Collective